 However, in the early 1980s it’s said that businesses began to push back on the negative images painted of Black Friday and so began circulating their own positive explanation to how the name of America’s biggest shopping event came about.
 Their alternative interpretation stated that the ‘black’ in Black Friday refers to the fact that it’s the day of the year that businesses begin to see a profit for the year – also known as being ‘in the black’.

 Despite originating across the pond the Black Friday phenomenon has found its way further afield, gaining popularity with seasoned bargain hunters in the UK in 2013.
+Black Friday in the US is still huge - with American shoppers spending a record $5 billion in 24 hours last year.
 In recent years, what’s become the biggest shopping event of the year is increasingly becoming more and more of an online concept with hundreds of top brands offering bigger and better online exclusive discounts every year.